 - Preferred Lender Arrangements - OLLU does not have preferred lender arrangements.

-- Preferred Lender Lists - OLLU does not have preferred lender lists as their are no preferred lender arrangements.
+- Preferred Lender Lists - OLLU does not have preferred lender lists as there are no preferred lender arrangements.
 Students needing to select a vendor are directed to ELMSelect .

 - Requirements for Withdrawal and Return of Federal Financial Aid